 Home of the University's soccer programs, the Tassos Paphites Soccer Complex includes Foster Field and the Trinder Center.
 The Center serves as a prominent entryway to the Complex with ticketing, concessions, entertainment, locker rooms and restrooms.
 Foster Field has field lighting, seating for 1,000 spectators, a press box, and an electronic scoreboard.
-Trinder Center locker rooms also serve as the men's and women's lacrosse and field hockey programs which use Birdsong Field.
+Trinder Center locker rooms also serve as the men's and women's lacrosse program which use Birdsong Field.